springboardmentor997-create/Wealth-Management-Blueprint/Readme.md

 ---

-## Development Notes
+## 🧪 Development Notes

 * Environment variables are documented in `.env.example`
-* API routes are structured using FastAPI routers
+* API routes are organized using FastAPI routers
-* Frontend follows reusable and modular component patterns
-* Clear separation of concerns between backend and frontend
+* Backend and frontend responsibilities are clearly separated
+* Codebase follows readability and maintainability principles

 ---

-## Internship Contribution
+## 👨‍💻 Internship Contribution

-**Contributor:** Keerthana Sarvani Sathuluri **Branch:** Keerthana-Team2-Backend
+**Contributor:**
+**Kousika Sabarisha**

+**Branch:**
+`Keerthana-Team2-Backend`

-This implementation was developed as part of an internship program to demonstrate full-stack development skills, backend architecture design, and practical use of modern web technologies.
+This implementation was developed as part of an **internship program** to demonstrate backend architecture, database design, API development, and frontend integration using modern web technologies.

 ---

-## License
+## 📄 License

-This project is intended strictly for educational and internship purposes only.
+This project is intended strictly for **educational and internship purposes only**.